"It wasn't big lavish expenses that got us into trouble, it was day-to-day stuff."

 Planning your future can be hard when you don't have visibility or support.
 It makes it challenging to stay on top of your ever-changing financial situation.

-If you want clarity and control of your financial future, you need a personal budget.
+If you want clarity and control of your financial future, you need a strategic and tailored personal budget.

 The trap that Aussies often fall into is spending more than they earn.
 Many of us have very little to no savings and are neck-deep in debt, which can make it seem impossible to pay off because of non-stop interest fees.
 If you sort your money out, it goes a long way towards your life working out the way you want!